Devking/ArrayShift/README.md

 ### arrayshift1.c

+This code is extremely straightforward, and is an implementation of the solution I started out with during the interview using modular arithmetic.
+A few obstacles arose during the writing of this script, including the realization that C/C++ allows for modulo to evaluate to a negative expression (unlike Python, which does what we would normally mathematically expect).
+I was able to work around this and make a pretty elegant solution.

 > **Code Golf:** Using my algorithm, this problem really just reduces to a one-liner at its core.
 When looking at it now, in hindsight, the solution is just so laughably simple that I really wish I was able to crank it out on the spot.
 Here's that one line of code:
 `for (int i = 0; i < size; i++) { arr2[((i - shift) % size + size) % size] = arr[i]; }`
 given that *arr2* is the new array, instantiated to the same size of the first array, *arr*.
 The way to find size in C is a bit cute as well, which is: